jdog453/Senior-Design-Project/README.md

 1. Research the most efficient machine learning model to implement facial recognition.
 2. Investigate the existence of an available dataset of faces to train a machine learning model.
 3. If a neural network is decided as the machine learning model, investigate the most efficient number of layers and neurons to use.
-4. Develop software that identifies safe and hostile users based on camera frames and a database of faces.
+4. Develop software that identifies safe and hostile users based on camera frames and a ~~database~~ dataset of faces.
 5. Develop a program to read the data from the camera
 6. Develop a program to take the data read from the camera and feed it to the facial recognition software.
 7. Research what language would work best for our project.